• Skip to primary navigation

 • Toppings - Favorite toppings include pico de gallo, cheese, a dollop of sour cream and a dash of hot sauce.
 Shredded iceberg lettuce, salsa roja and sliced pickled jalapeno peppers are also a family favorite in my house.

-• Mexican Street Tacos - Rather than make hard shell tacos, try making Mexican street tacos with warm tortillas.
+• Mexican Street Tacos - Rather than make hard shell tacos, try making Mexican street tacos with fresh, warm corn tortillas.
 Gently cook them on a non-stick griddle for a minute or two then top them with brisket and a mixture of white onion and fresh cilantro.
 Fresh corn tortillas made from scratch are much better than store-bought tortillas and they are not hard to make.
 An inexpensive tortilla press makes the job easy.

 • Soft Tacos with Flour Tortillas - If you can find a market that makes fresh flour tortillas in the store daily, definitely try those.